 Some builders are surprised that IBACOS evaluates scaffolding as part of its Construction Quality Assessment Program.
 As a life safety item, however, a poorly constructed scaffolding setup has potentially dire consequences for workers, as well as for the builder.
 As such, it should be built with as much care as the house itself.

-This article will highlight a few important details I see ignored again and again for interior and exterior scaffolding setups and will offer some easy solutions.
+This article will highlight a few important construction safety details I see ignored again and again for interior and exterior scaffolding setups and will offer some easy solutions.

 Interior Scaffolding Setups: Mind the Guardrails

 Scaffolds set up inside the house, for jobs such as installing ceiling molding or hanging and taping drywall in a two-story vaulted space, are the worst offenders I see.
 Many of these scaffolds are assembled and disassembled the same day, then reassembled at other locations in the house by hurried workers who don’t heed the need for safety as much as they should.

 According to OSHA, 65% of workers in the construction industry frequently use scaffolds.
 Of those workers, about 4,500 are injured each year, and about 60 people die from scaffold accidents.